 The Company conducts evaluations in light of factors including the level of distribution of surpluses for the fiscal year under evaluation, degree of achievement of numerical targets involving management metrics, and degree of achievement of management objectives that include non-financial perspectives set in advance.

-Financial Results for the Fiscal Year ended March 31, 2022
+6. Financial Results for the 1st quarter of the Fiscal Year ended March 31, 2022

 6-1.
 Consolidated performance - Financial results -